 On 18 February the Tata Strategic Management Group published the report Liquid Bulk Handling and Storage Paving the Way for India’s Chemical and Energy Needs 2015, as the knowledge partner for the first annual Indian Bulk Liquid Storage Conference.
 The objective of this report is to highlight key issues faced by the bulk liquid storage industry in India and opportunities present in the sector.

-Bulk liquids are raw materials or intermediates for several end use sectors such as automotive, consumer durables, energy, textiles, and others.
+Bulk liquids are raw materials or intermediates for several end use sectors such as automotive, consumer durables, energy, textiles, and others can be stored temporarily at brighton storage and any variation medium tail commercial storage spaces.
 Accelerating economic growth coupled with the governments thrust on domestic manufacturing through the Make In India campaign would result in rapid growth in end use sectors.
 This would lead to rise in demand of bulk liquids and create opportunities for storage and handling of larger volumes and a wider product portfolio.

 According to Tata Strategic estimates, the Indian bulk liquid trade in FY14 was 316 million MT and is expected to grow at the rate of 8 to 10% in a year over the next five years to reach 510 million MT by FY19.
 Currently bulk liquid traffic is 400 million MT which is 40% of overall traffic at Indian ports.
 However, with only 18% of berths dedicated for liquid bulk, these facilities are inadequate for the traffic.
 This results in increase in vessel idle time at Indian ports.